Mani-Catanach/91893/README.md

 usable but are there to showcase the development process.
 The major components that make up the program are C_01-09.
 C_10 and C_11 are unused in v4 but were part of previous iterations such as in v1-v3.

+Unused variations like the string checker are part of the trialling of unique variants